Rangi42/polishedcrystal/README.md

 ## Bugs

 * The Move Reminder doesn't list all the possible moves.
-* Gold Berry restores 25% of HP when used, but 30 HP when held.
+* Sitrus Berry heals 25% max HP when used, but 30 HP when held.
+* Thief permanently steals held items.
+* TMs can restore PP.
+* Avalanche's power doesn't double.

 ## FAQ